garrowat/nearby-restaurants-demo/README.md

   Ensure that your Elasticsearch server is running (Optionally, you can install Elastic's Kibana for some sleek visualization and management capabilities).

-  You can confirm this by navigating to `127.0.0.1:9200`, after which you'll see the following in your browser:
+  You can confirm that the server is running by navigating to `127.0.0.1:9200`, after which you'll something like this in your browser:

   ```json
   {